-Nearby there are many other places of interest including Fisherman’s Wharf, Aquarium of the bay and the San Francisco cable cars.
+Nearby there are many other places of interest, including Fisherman’s Wharf, Aquarium of the bay, and the San Francisco cable cars.
 All are within walking distance or a quick trip on a San Francisco’s historic streetcar.

 If you are a foodie or you have a foodie in your family, there is sure to be something for them at the Ferry Building Marketplace.
-There are street vendors, coffee shops, candy shops, wine shops, cheese shops and bakeries, all for your senses to enjoy.
+There are street vendors, coffee shops, candy shops, wine shops, cheese shops, and bakeries, all for your senses to enjoy.

 San Francisco Ferry Building Farmers Market

-Thursday is the day to come if you wish to sample some of the great artisan street foods.
+Thursday is the day to come if you wish to sample some of the excellent artisan street foods.

-Not only do you see but you can feel the excitement and atmosphere of the Ferry Building and surrounding area.
+Not only do you see, but you can feel the excitement and atmosphere of the Ferry Building and the surrounding area.
 With its location right on the waterfront, you can smell the sea, feel the foggy mist and experience the brisk breeze that blows through almost as if it too was enjoying a quick visit at the center, as well.

-Watch the birds overhead, the lifestyles of native San Franciscans and start your list of things you want to see next time or see again because you will certainly find the Ferry Building on your list of favorite places.
+Watch the birds overhead, the lifestyles of native San Franciscans and start your list of things you want to see next time or see again because you will undoubtedly find the Ferry Building on your list of favorite places.

-The Ferry Buildings is best reached by ferry from many locations around the bay but you can also drive in from surrounding counties on Interstate 80, crossing the Bay Bridge or coming up the peninsula from the south bay.
+The Ferry Buildings is best reached by ferry from many locations around the bay, but you can also drive in from surrounding counties on Interstate 80, crossing the Bay Bridge or coming up the peninsula from the south bay.

-Every day and any day is a beautiful day to stop at the Ferry Building Marketplace, however, keep in mind they are closed Thanksgiving Day, Christmas day and New Year ’s Day.
+Every day and any day is a beautiful day to stop at the Ferry Building Marketplace.
+However, keep in mind they are closed Thanksgiving Day, Christmas Day, and New Year ’s Day.

-Events vary from month to month so check the calendar and make sure you don’t miss something that is of particular interest to you and your family.
+Events vary from month to month, so check the calendar and make sure you don’t miss something that is of particular interest to you and your family.

 Parking San Francisco Ferry Building